-The maximum gross retail floorspace for the Bateau Bay District Shopping Centre is 36,000m2 incorporating 31,000m2 of retail floorspace and 5,000m2 of bulky goods floorspace.
-Council's Retail Centres Strategy recommends the addition of 5,000m2 of bulky goods floorspace by 2011.
-Given the recent expansion of the Bay Village Shopping Centre, any additional retail floorspace should not be considered until after 2021.
+The maximum gross retail floorspace for the Bateau Bay District Shopping Centre is 40,000sq.m.
+The existing retail floorspace following the recent expansion of Bay Village is estimated to be 30,000sq.m with an additional 5,000sq.m of bulky goods proposed by 2011.
+Given the recent expansion, any additional retail floorspace should not be considered until after 2021.